foxwallet/filfox-key-exporter/README.md

   - `filfox-key-exporter_darwin_arm64` for arm mac
   - `filfox-key-exporter_win64.exe` for windows
 - Double-click the executable file to run it
+  - For mac users you should need to allow in `System Settings` - `Privacy & Security`
 - Input your seed phrase created in wallet.filfox.info, and export private key
 - Import the private key to [FoxWallet](https://foxwallet.com/download) and transfer